thisCoderGuy/ai-waf/docs/datasets/generating_datasets.md

 * **File:** `./coraza-proxy/config.go`
 * **Parameters to change:**
   * `loggerFormat`: Set to "csv" or "json" for the desired log file format.
-  * `logFileName`: Specify the **filename for the output log file** within the container (e.g., "coraza-audit-benign.csv").
+  * `logFileName`: Specify the **filename for the output log file** within the container (e.g., "coraza-dataset.csv").
 Remember this path is mapped to `./training/training-data/raw` on your host.
 In addition, a timestamp will be added to the provided filename to ensure uniqueness and prevent overwriting of previous log files.
-  * `DefaultAIVerdictLabel`: A label to categorize the overall verdict (e.g., "benign", "malicious").
+  * `DefaultAIVerdictLabel`: A default label to categorize the overall verdict (e.g., "unknown").
-  * `DefaultAIVulnerabilityTypeLabel`: A label to specify the type of vulnerability or attack (e.g., "none", "sqli", "xss").
+  * `DefaultAIVulnerabilityTypeLabel`: A default label to specify the type of vulnerability or attack (e.g., "unknown").

 ```go
 // Example snippet from ./coraza-proxy/config.go